|

 have been set up by the Pandavas, who established a Shivling there.

-Religious beliefs pertaining to the Saattal lakes go back to the
+Religious beliefs pertaining to the Sattal lakes go back to the

 times of the Mahabharata.
 The Nal Damayantital is named after King